okeeffed/cheat-sheets/Nginx/Nginx-Nodejs-Docker.md

 Then we can build with `docker built -t foo/node .`

-After the build, run the container with port 3000 exposed using `docker run -d -p 3000:3000 --name node app foo/node`.
+After the build, run the container with port 3000 exposed using `docker run -d -p 3000:3000 --name node-app foo/node`.